SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: SNAP-UQ Explained

+To translate surprisal into a decision-oriented uncertainty score, we fit a monotone mapping offline using a small labeled development mix (ID plus CID/OOD).
+We use a logistic map \citep{platt1999probabilistic} that can optionally incorporate a simple instantaneous confidence proxy.
+The proxy is defined as $m(x)=\alpha(1-C_\phi(x))+(1-\alpha)(1-m^{\mathrm{mg}}(x))$ with $\alpha\in[0,1]$, and the final uncertainty is $U(x)=\sigma(\beta_0+\beta_1 S(x)+\beta_2 m(x))$.
+Setting $\beta_2=0$ yields a purely label-free mapping from $S(x)$ to uncertainty, while including $m(x)$ often improves separability because it injects complementary information from the classifier’s output layer without requiring any additional passes.
+All parameters $(\beta_0,\beta_1,\beta_2)$ are fit once offline, so inference only requires evaluating $S(x)$ and a tiny scalar map.

-\paragraph{Calibration and decision rules.} We use either: (i) a fixed threshold $U(x)\ge\tau$; (ii) \emph{risk–coverage} targeting a desired selective risk by scanning $\tau$ on the dev set; or (iii) a budgeted controller that caps long-run abstention rate at $b$ by selecting the largest $\tau$ s.t.\ $\mathbb{E}[\mathbb{I}[U(x)\ge\tau]]\le b$ on the dev distribution.
-When budgets are tight, we prefer isotonic regression \citep{zadrozny2002transforming} over logistic for a nonparametric monotone mapping from $S(x)$ (or $(S,m)$) to error probability; see Appx~\ref{app:isotonic}.
-All calibrations are offline and do not require online labels.
+Once $U(x)$ is available, decisions can be made using a fixed threshold $U(x)\ge\tau$, by selecting $\tau$ to target a desired risk--coverage operating point on the dev set, or via a budgeted controller that caps the long-run abstention rate at $b$ by choosing the largest $\tau$ such that $\mathbb{E}[\mathbb{I}[U(x)\ge\tau]]\le b$ under the dev distribution (Appx.~\ref{app:budget}).
+When budgets are tight or calibration must be especially accurate, isotonic regression \citep{zadrozny2002transforming} can replace the logistic map, providing a nonparametric monotone transform from $S(x)$ (or from the pair $(S(x),m(x))$) to estimated error probability (Appx.~\ref{app:isotonic}).
+In all cases, calibration is performed offline and does not rely on online labels, preserving the deployment assumptions.